TouK/nussknacker/docs/MigrationGuide.md

 * [#7379](https://github.com/TouK/nussknacker/pull/7379) Removed CustomAction mechanism.
   If there were any custom actions defined in some custom DeploymentManager implementation, they should be modified to use the predefined set of actions or otherwise replaced by custom links and handled outside Nussknacker.

+### Code API changes
+* [#7364](https://github.com/TouK/nussknacker/pull/7364) The DeploymentManager must implement `def schedulingSupport: SchedulingSupport`.
+If support not added, then `NoSchedulingSupport` should be used.

 ## In version 1.18.0